 1) Dirty Slapper * V4

-Start on a poor side pull with the right and a small sharp pocket for the left.
-Lift your feet off the floor and then slap high and left for a sloping ledge and good side pull (avoiding the lower holds on the left side of the bloc).
+Start on a poor side pull for the right and a small sharp pocket for the left.
+Lift your feet off the floor and slap high and left for a sloping ledge and good side pull (avoiding the lower holds on the left side of the bloc).
 Rockover or mantle to finish.
 A morpho problem that the small will hate whilst the tall will love…

-A harder (V6) start is possible traversing in from small crimps to the right to join, and finish up, the original line.
+A harder start to Dirty Slapper is possible traversing in from small crimps to the right to join, and finish up, the original line.

 X) Deadly Balance * V8

 Start on the Dirty Slapper Ext crimps and attack the face directly above (avoiding the crack out right)

 3) Fung’s Traverse (sds) ** V8

 of the arête.
 From here, traverse left following a line of crimps until it is possible to join and finish up Dirty Slapper Ext..

 4) The Crack ** V2

 Start on the good jugs and pull up and right onto the nose above.
 Top out using sloping holds.